Berkeley-Electroweak-Physics/Mu2e_NRET/v2/mathematica/README.md

 # Introduction

-The file mathematica/mu2e.nb is the interactive notebook.
+The file mathematica/mu2e_v2.nb is the interactive notebook.
-It will load mu2elib.wl for function definitions.  mu2elib.wl should remain in the same directory as mu2e.nb so it can be found.
+It will load mu2elib_v2.wl for function definitions.  mu2elib_v2.wl should remain in the same directory as mu2e_v2.nb so it can be found.

+A symbolic link to mu2elib_v2.wl called Mu2eNREL.wl is maintained for use by MuonConverter.

 This mathematica notebook also requires the Elastic directory containing ground state to ground state one-body density matrices.